ldapjs/node-ldapjs/docs/guide.md

     if (req.dn.toString() !== 'cn=root' || req.credentials !== 'secret')

-So, the first part `req.dn.toString() !== 'cn=root'`:  you're probably thinking "wtf?!? does ldapjs allow something other than cn=root into this handler?"
+The first part `req.dn.toString() !== 'cn=root'`:  you're probably thinking
+"WTF?!?
+Does ldapjs allow something other than cn=root into this handler?"
 Sort of.
 It allows cn=root *and any children* into that handler.
 So the entries `cn=root` and `cn=evil, cn=root` would both match and flow into this handler.
 Hence that check.
 The second check `req.credentials` is probably obvious, but